Sentries, not 'squad': Moderate Dems ones to watch for 2020 | New Country 923

 Slotkin puts it this way about her constituents: “They fear that if we go down this path of impeachment, we’re not going to be working on the things that affect their lives, their pocketbooks, their kids.
 And so if we’re going to do this … we better have our act together.”

-That approach is worlds away from “impeach the mother—-er,” Tlaib’s war cry against Trump on the January day the new Congress was sworn in.
+That approach is worlds away from Tlaib’s “impeach the mother—-er” war cry against Trump on the January day the new Congress was sworn in.
 For Spanberger and the other four women in the national security group, calling for Trump’s ouster is politically perilous.

 “She realizes she can be a one-termer and on impeachment, she can’t be too far out in front,” said Republican activist Kurt Christensen, who attended Spanberger’s town hall in Culpeper.